How Large an Isopod Colony Can Become

 Enclosure Space

-The size of the enclosure naturally limits how large a colony can grow.
-As colonies expand, available space may become a limiting factor.
+The size of the enclosure limits how large a colony can become.
+As populations grow, space becomes a key factor in controlling expansion.

 Species Differences